 Legal online gambling in the US is complicated to understand.
 With a patchwork of different laws in each state and an overall trend of increasing the availability of online gambling, there are constantly shifting sands.
 Some states, like New Jersey, Pennsylvania, and Michigan are quite liberal in allowing legal online casinos and legal online sports betting.
-Almost half of the states allow legal online sports betting or are in the process of launching online sportsbooks.

 Top US States With Legal Online Casinos